The resources we mine to produce the materials we need today and tomorrow, often occur in remote locations and sensitive environments.

 We see ourselves as long-term stewards of natural resources including land and water, and continually look for ways to improve local natural resource management practices and contribute to the conservation of sensitive ecosystems.
 We have robust standards that clearly articulate what is required from our sites in terms of biodiversity and ecosystem services management, emissions control and waste management.
 This ensures that our sites act as responsible stewards of the lands and waters where we operate.
 For example, in Australia, we are working with Indigenous people to rehabilitate land using ancient seeds.

 At our QIT Madagascar Minerals mine, our team restores wetlands to replace the water management paddocks used during mining as the mine progresses.
 By closure, the total area of these wetlands will be the size of 300 football (soccer) fields.
 These new wetlands are a home for birds, fish and other animals – like crocodiles – and supply the local Antanosy people with plants used for crafts, fishing baskets and to build traditional houses.
 In a cyclone-prone area these wetlands also serve as important flood attenuation systems.
-In the South Gobi desert, local herders are involved in our water monitoring programme to build local knowledge on water stewardship and incorporate traditional knowledge into management practices.
+In the South Gobi desert in Mongolia, local herders are involved in our water monitoring programme to build local knowledge on water stewardship and incorporate traditional knowledge into management practices.

 We are proud of our record on protecting the environment, but know we have more to do – and from the Pilbara, in Western Australia to Mongolia to Saguenay-Lac-St. Jean, in Quebec, Canada, we are committed to fulfilling our obligations to our business and to the environments of our local communities, where our employees live and work.